Become a student affiliate

-Achiever Programme intern Krizelle Requilman undertook a placement at fuel supplier Waitomo Petroleum Ltd in New Zealand and found the programme to be a great way to get her foot in the workforce door.
+Achiever Programme intern Krizelle Requilman undertook a placement at fuel supplier Waitomo Group in New Zealand and found the Programme to be a great way to get her foot in the workforce door.
 We spoke to Krizelle about her internship experience:

 Q: What sparked your interest in the field of accounting?